nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Removes help tag to the student at the specified INDEX.
 * The index refers to the index number shown in the displayed student list.
 * The index must be a positive integer 1, 2.
-3, ….
+3...
-* Removing help tag from a student who does not need help will not change anything.
+* Removing help tag from a student who does not have a help tag will not change anything.

 Example: